vexbiexchange/api-docs/source/includes/_trades.md

 ]
 ```

 Get your executed trades.
-Trades are sorted in reverse creation order.
+Trades are sorted in order of most to least recent.

 ##### HTTP Request
 `GET https://www.vexbi.com/api/v2/trades/my`